 If your first language is not English, talking therapies can be delivered in your chosen language through multi-lingual therapists or confidential translators.
 Talking therapies are also available in British Sign Language (BSL) through SignHealth Psychological Therapy Service.

-You need to be aged 18 or over.
-Some services offer treatment for young people aged 16 and 17, but you need to check this with individual services.
+Some services offer treatment for young people aged from 16 and 17, but you need to check this with individual services.

-Children and young people who are not able to access adult talking therapies can get support with mental and emotional problems from their local children and young people's mental health service (CYPMHS).
+Children and young people who are not able to access adult talking therapies can get support with mental and emotional problems from their local children and young people's mental health service.

 Talk to your midwife, healthcare worker or GP about your mental health, or you can refer yourself to an NHS talking therapies service online.

 Talking therapies have been shown to be very successful and beneficial for older people.